Registrar General Practice Training

 Watching a skilled GP, is a great experience that cannot be obtained elsewhere.

 In addition the more enjoyable a student finds his or her rural general practice attachment the more likely they will chose a doctor's life in the country for themselves in the future.

 This practice is an accredited RACGP Training Practice, taking Registrars for Basic Training terms on rotation.
 These Fully Qualified Doctors are an integral part of our General Practice workforce at Heyfield Medical Centre.
 As an invaluable part of their Training we spend some time sitting-in, observing them or they observing us.
 These Doctors are covered by the same ethical standards regarding patient respect and confidentiality as your own Doctor.
 It is obviously within your rights to refuse to have another Doctor present at your consultation, just indicate this to the receptionist or doctor.

-Dr Benjamin Karsz and Dr Caitlin Bialy are currently undertaking their General Practice training at the Practice.
+Dr Benjamin Karsz.
+Dr Nestor Ho, Dr Fiona Zafiris and Dr Johanna Borgelt are currently undertaking their General Practice training at the Practice.